-Our mission is to provide a comprehensive and data-driven Wellness Suite to better facilitate our students' growth academically and emotionally.
-Through the use of data-supported practices we strive to equip our students with the skills and techniques required to excel not only in school but in life.
+Our mission is to provide a comprehensive and data-driven Wellness Suite to better facilitate our students' emotional well-being.
+Through the use of evidence based practices we strive to equip our students with the skills required to excel not only in school but in life.